vaginessa/blog/books/go-cookbook/porting-yoga-from-c-to-go.md

 I did another pass in the debugger and fortunately an inspiration struck.

 Yoga uses `NaN` value as `undefined`.
-A result of `fmaxf` function returned `NaN`.
-My `fmaxf` implementation was the simplest possible.
-I've checked implementation in C library and turns out I didn't handle `NaN` values properly.
+I noticed that `fmaxf` function that I wrote returned `NaN` when any argument was `NaN`.

+I compared my `fmaxf` implementation with C implmentation and it turns out that if one of the arguments is `NaN` but the other one isn't, it should return non-NaN value.

-It was the fix that finally made the tests pass.
+It was easy to fix and that fixed all the tests.

 ## Phase three - Go-ifying the API